MNSGC-Ballooning/VentArrow/README.md

 1xxxx  |     Open for parametric time        | 5 digit input starting with 1.
 2nd and 3rd are minutes, 4th and 5th are seconds

 1xx    | Add parametric time to failsafe     | 3 digit input starting with 1.
 2nd and 3rd are minutes

+-1xx   | Remove parametric time from failsafe| 3 digit input starting with -1.
+2nd and 3rd are minutes